pravega/pravega-operator/Docs.md

 The operator itself is built with the: https://github.com/operator-framework/operator-sdk

-##### Build Requirements:
+### Build Requirements:

-- Step 1: Install the Operator SDK: https://github.com/operator-framework/operator-sdk#quick-start
+ Install the Operator SDK: https://github.com/operator-framework/operator-sdk#quick-start

 ##### Usage: